Pierre Dugua, Sieur de Mons: Biography

-Pierre Du Gua de Mons was born about 1558 in Saintonge, France to Guy and Claire Goumard Du Gua.
+Pierre Dugua de Mons was born about 1558 in Saintonge, France to Guy and Claire Goumard Dugua.
 He fought for the cause of Henri IV during the religious wars in France.
 The king later awarded him an annual pension of 1,200 crowns and the governorship of the town of Pons in Saintonge in recognition of his outstanding service.

 De Mons seems to have made several voyages to Canada including in 1600, with Pierre de Chauvin de Tonnetuit to Tadoussac.
-In 1603, King Henry granted Du Gua exclusive right to colonize lands in North America between 40°–60° North latitude.
+In 1603, King Henry granted Dugua exclusive right to colonize lands in North America between 40°–60° North latitude.
 The King also gave Du Gua a monopoly in the fur trade for these territories and named him Lieutenant General for Acadia and New France.
 In return, Du Gua promised to bring 60 new colonists each year.

 In 1604, Du Gua organized an expedition, underwritten by merchants in Rouen, Saint-Malo, and La Rochelle, and left France with 79 settlers including François Gravé Du Pont as senior officer, Royal cartographer Samuel de Champlain, the Baron de Poutrincourt, a priest Nicolas Aubry, and Mathieu de Costa: a legendary linguist, the first registered black man to set foot in North America, and a Protestant member of the clergy.

 Entering Baie Française (the Bay of Fundy) in June 1604, he and his settlers founded a colony on St. Croix Island.
 Numerous settlers succumbed to the harsh winter climate and scurvy as they exhausted the limited natural resources on the island.
 The colony moved to better land on the south shore of Baie Française at Port-Royal in 1605.